dzxterity/GDL_for_EEG/README.md

 ## Overview

 This repository focuses on applying Geometric Deep Learning to ECoG data, specifically for advancing Brain-Computer Interfaces (BCI).
-Our project explores two main areas:
+Our project explores:

 - **Graph Neural Networks (GNNs):** Performance of GNNs on the BCI Competition IV dataset.
-- **Spherical Convolutional Neural Networks (Spherical CNNs):** Comparison of their effectiveness against traditional Convolutional Neural Networks (CNNs) in ECoG data analysis.

 ## Objectives